A differential analog of the Noether normalization lemma: Introduction

-We prove the following differential analogue of the Noether normalization lemma: \begin{itemize} \item For every $d$-dimensional differential algebraic variety there exists a surjective map onto the $d$-dimensional affine space (Theorem~\ref{th:alg_geom}). \item For every integral differential algebra $A$ there exist differentially independent $b_1, \ldots, b_d$ such that $A$ is differentially algebraic over subalgebra $B$ differentially generated by $b_1, \ldots, b_d$, and whenever $\mathfrak{p} \subset B$ is a prime differential ideal, there exists a prime differential ideal $\mathfrak{q} \subset A$ such that $\mathfrak{p} = B \cap \mathfrak{q}$ (Theorem~\ref{th:diff_alg}). \end{itemize} From the standpoint of differential equations Theorem~\ref{th:alg_geom} means that for every system of differential equations in $n$ variables defining $d$-dimensional variety there exists an invertible change of variables such that for any tuple $(f_1, \ldots, f_d)$ of functions, there exists a solution $(f_1, \ldots, f_n)$ extending this tuple.
-By function here we understand some element of the differential closure of the field of coefficients.
-However, we provide also an alternative version of Theorem~\ref{th:alg_geom}, namely, Theorem~\ref{th:infty}, which allows us to formulate similar result for solutions in a power series ring.
-See Section~\ref{sec:power_series} for details and Corollary~\ref{cor:complex_power_series} and Cororllary~\ref{cor:complex_polynomial} for applications to algebraic differential equations over~$\mathbb{C}$ and over~$\mathbb{C}[t]$.
+We prove the following differential analogue of the Noether normalization lemma: \begin{itemize} \item For every $d$-dimensional differential algebraic variety over differentially closed field there exists a surjective map onto the $d$-dimensional affine space (Corollary~\ref{cor:alg_geom}). \item For every integral differential algebra $A$ there exist differentially independent $b_1, \ldots, b_d$ such that $A$ is differentially algebraic over subalgebra $B$ differentially generated by $b_1, \ldots, b_d$, and whenever $\mathfrak{p} \subset B$ is a prime differential ideal, there exists a prime differential ideal $\mathfrak{q} \subset A$ such that $\mathfrak{p} = B \cap \mathfrak{q}$ (Theorem~\ref{th:diff_alg}). \end{itemize} From the standpoint of differential equations Corollary~\ref{cor:alg_geom} means that for every system of differential equations in $n$ variables defining $d$-dimensional variety there exists an invertible change of variables such that for any tuple $(f_1, \ldots, f_d)$ of functions there exists a solution $(f_1, \ldots, f_n)$ extending this tuple.
+By function here we understand some element of the differentially closed field.
+However, we provide also an alternative version of Corollary~\ref{cor:alg_geom}, namely, Corollary~\ref{cor:infty}, which allows us to formulate similar result for solutions in a power series ring.
+See Section~\ref{sec:power_series} for details and Proposition~\ref{prop:complex_power_series} and Proposition~\ref{prop:complex_polynomial} for applications to algebraic differential equations over~$\mathbb{C}$ and over~$\mathbb{C}[t]$.